OpenRailAssociation/osrd-ui/README.md

 2. Run `npm run build`
 3. Run `npm run storybook`

-While developping on a project, you need to run the following commands to see the css modifications:
+While developing on a project, you need to run the following commands to see the css modifications:

 1. Run `cd ui-<name-of-the-project>`
 2. Run `npm run watch`